Past Student Intern Hannah Dudley with Expert Self Care founder Knut Schroeder

 at the Annual UK Student Health Association Conference

-Who we are
+Who we work with

 What makes us unique

-- We create apps, write health information and have medical expertise - all in-house
+- have medical expertise in-house

-We believe that everyone should have easy access to trusted health information on their mobile phones - tailored to their needs and general circumstances - so they can live healthier, happier and more fulfilling lives.
+We believe that everyone should have easy access to trusted health information on their mobile phones - tailored to their needs and general circumstances - so they can live healthier, happier and more fulfilled lives.

-Values and beliefs
+Our values and beliefs

 - treat everyone fairly - regardless of their background

-- keep learning - invite feedback from our users and those we work with to help us improve
+- keep learning - we invite feedback from our users and those we work with to help us improve

 Corporate social responsibility